The Accountancy Licensing Library

 An individual qualifying for practice privileges in Georgia may provide expert witness services in Georgia.

-• May lawfully perform the services in the state where the individuals with practice privileges have their office location designated by such individuals for purposes of substantial equivalency and reciprocity.
+• It can lawfully perform such services in any other state where such individuals with substantial equivalency practice privileges have their office location designated by such individuals for purposes of substantial equivalency and reciprocity.

 Click Firm Registration in the menu bar at the top of this page for additional information about firm registration requirements.